rethinkdb/rethinkdb-rs/api/javascript/index.md

 sequence.orderBy(key1, [key2...]) -> array
 {% endapibody %}

 Sort the sequence by document values of the given key(s).

 Sorting without an index is limited to 100,000 documents because it requires the server to hold the whole sequence in memory.
+Sorting with an index can be done only on a table or after a `between` command using the same index.
 The `orderBy` command defaults to ascending ordering.
-To explicitly specify the ordering, wrap the attribute with either `r.asc` or
+To explicitly specify the ordering, wrap the attribute with either `r.asc` or `r.desc`.
-`r.desc`.

 __Example:__ Order all the posts using the index `date`.